Certificates Of Insurance

 If you are asked for a COI or proof of insurance, complete the (Certificate of Insurance Request Form) to request Florida Institute of Technology's certificate of insurance.
 Requests should be emailed to the Office of Compliance and Risk Management ().
 Please allow at least 10 business days for the return of the certificate.
 The certificate will be sent via email to the person requesting the certificate.

 Instructions for Certificates Issued to the University

-The purpose of this requirement is to ensure that all vendors, contractors, service providers, and professionals who perform work for the University meet our minimum insurance standards (COI Request).
+The purpose of this requirement is to ensure that all vendors, contractors, service providers, and professionals who perform work for the University meet our minimum insurance standards (Insurance Requirements for Vendors, Contractors and Service Providers).
 When requesting a certificate of insurance, Florida Tech's COI request outlines the insurance requirements.

 The contracting Florida Tech Department is responsible to request a Certificate of Insurance from the contractor/vendor/service provider providing duties/services/events or seeking to use facilities at our University.
 Once received, the department must immediately send the COI upon an agreement to pursue a purchase or contract, along with the agreemnt or contract (if applicable).
 All certificates should be sent to the Purchasing Department and the Office of Compliance and Risk Management .
 Purchasing Department and the Office of Compliance and Risk Management will ensure all certificates are valid and meet insurance requirements.

 A properly completed COI must be received and approved by both Purchasing and Compliance and Risk Management before services may be provided or others may be permitted to use university premises or facilities.

 The COI must name and reference Florida Institute of Technology as an Additional Insured.